 Product Pick: Fresh N Freeze Reusable Food Containers

-Pizza Parlor: Provide all the ingredients to help your kids make their own bite-size pizzas.
+Pizza Parlor: Provide all the ingredients to help your kids make their own personal pizzas.
 Try pre-making zucchini pizza crust (it uses mostly zucchini and cheese instead of flour) & cut into small squares to use as a base.
 Send a variety of favorite toppings (meat and veggies) along with a container of sauce.
 Gets in most of the major food groups & lets the creative juices flow!

 Product Picks: Organic Baby & Toddler Cookbook, 365 Foods Kids Love to EatView More Articles